 - On the Metadata tab on the ribbon, click the appropriate button to save your changes.

-- For maps, layouts, and other items stored within the project, click Apply, and then save the project.
-All changes made since the last save will be persisted, including your metadata edits.
+- For maps, map layers and stand-alone tables, layouts, tasks, and other items stored within the project, click Apply and save the project.
+All changes made to the project since the last save will be persisted, including your metadata edits.

-You can preview the changes you've made by viewing the item's metadata in the catalog view.
+Your changes are saved, and you can continue editing the item's metadata.
+Preview your changes by viewing the item's metadata in the catalog view.

 - When you are finished editing the item's metadata, close the metadata view.